-- 4. Pension earned from 6 April 1997 will increase each year in line with the Pensions in Payment Index up to a maximum of 2.5% each year.
-Pension relating to the service before 6 April 1997 will not be increased under the PPF. - your employer becomes insolvent, or in circumstances where the Trustee or The Pensions Regulator consider this likely; - the assets of its pension scheme are insufficient, i.e. there is not enough money to pay at least the level of PPF benefit.
+- 4. Pension In general, benefits will be paid from the PPF, as opposed to your own scheme, when: - your employer becomes insolvent, or in circumstances where the Trustee or The Pensions Regulator consider this likely; and - the assets of its pension scheme are insufficient, i.e. there is not enough money to pay at least the level of PPF benefit.